Badraddin-Al-Asali/DrawProgram/README.md

   Build the program.

-  If any error happens throughout the Build process, please contact me on my email: balasali95@gmail.com.
+  If any error happens throughout the Build process, please contact me on my email: badraddin.alasali@gmail.com.

-Thank you and Kind regards,
+Thank you and kind regards,

 Badraddin Al-Asali